Capital One Financial Co. (NYSE:COF) CEO Richard D. Fairbank Sells 3,891 Shares

 Capital One Financial Co.
-(NYSE:COF) CEO Richard D. Fairbank sold 3,891 shares of Capital One Financial stock in a transaction that occurred on Tuesday, July 25th.
-The shares were sold at an average price of $117.34, for a total transaction of $456,569.94.
-Following the completion of the transaction, the chief executive officer now directly owns 3,848,406 shares in the company, valued at approximately $451,571,960.04.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+(NYSE:COF) CEO Richard D. Fairbank sold 3,891 shares of the stock in a transaction on Thursday, July 27th.
+The stock was sold at an average price of $115.12, for a total value of $447,931.92.
+Following the completion of the sale, the chief executive officer now owns 3,848,406 shares in the company, valued at approximately $443,028,498.72.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.

-Capital One Financial (NYSE:COF – Get Free Report) last issued its earnings results on Thursday, July 20th.
-The financial services provider reported $3.52 earnings per share for the quarter, beating analysts’ consensus estimates of $3.31 by $0.21.
-The business had revenue of $9.01 billion during the quarter, compared to analyst estimates of $9.13 billion.
+Capital One Financial (NYSE:COF – Get Free Report) last issued its quarterly earnings results on Thursday, July 20th.
+The financial services provider reported $3.52 earnings per share for the quarter, topping the consensus estimate of $3.31 by $0.21.
+The business had revenue of $9.01 billion during the quarter, compared to the consensus estimate of $9.13 billion.
 Capital One Financial had a return on equity of 9.72% and a net margin of 11.94%.
-Capital One Financial’s revenue was up 9.5% on a year-over-year basis.
-During the same period in the previous year, the company posted $4.96 EPS.
-As a group, research analysts predict that Capital One Financial Co. will post 11.72 earnings per share for the current fiscal year.
+The company’s quarterly revenue was up 9.5% on a year-over-year basis.
+During the same quarter last year, the company earned $4.96 earnings per share.
+As a group, equities analysts expect that Capital One Financial Co. will post 11.71 EPS for the current fiscal year.

 Capital One Financial Dividend Announcement

-Several hedge funds have recently added to or reduced their stakes in COF.
-Berkshire Hathaway Inc purchased a new stake in shares of Capital One Financial in the first quarter worth about $954,100,000.
-Norges Bank acquired a new position in Capital One Financial in the 4th quarter worth about $318,480,000.
-Clearbridge Investments LLC raised its holdings in shares of Capital One Financial by 536.7% during the first quarter.
-Clearbridge Investments LLC now owns 2,398,647 shares of the financial services provider’s stock valued at $230,654,000 after acquiring an additional 2,021,932 shares during the last quarter.
-Franklin Resources Inc. raised its holdings in shares of Capital One Financial by 147.0% during the first quarter.
-Franklin Resources Inc. now owns 3,108,747 shares of the financial services provider’s stock valued at $298,937,000 after acquiring an additional 1,850,162 shares during the last quarter.
-Finally, First Trust Advisors LP raised its holdings in shares of Capital One Financial by 603.3% during the first quarter.
-First Trust Advisors LP now owns 1,731,554 shares of the financial services provider’s stock valued at $227,336,000 after acquiring an additional 1,485,339 shares during the last quarter.
-88.73% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently modified their holdings of COF.
+Berkshire Hathaway Inc acquired a new stake in shares of Capital One Financial during the first quarter worth about $954,100,000.
+Norges Bank acquired a new stake in shares of Capital One Financial during the fourth quarter worth about $318,480,000.
+Clearbridge Investments LLC lifted its holdings in shares of Capital One Financial by 536.7% during the first quarter.
+Clearbridge Investments LLC now owns 2,398,647 shares of the financial services provider’s stock worth $230,654,000 after purchasing an additional 2,021,932 shares during the period.
+Franklin Resources Inc. lifted its holdings in shares of Capital One Financial by 147.0% during the first quarter.
+Franklin Resources Inc. now owns 3,108,747 shares of the financial services provider’s stock worth $298,937,000 after purchasing an additional 1,850,162 shares during the period.
+Finally, First Trust Advisors LP lifted its holdings in shares of Capital One Financial by 603.3% during the first quarter.
+First Trust Advisors LP now owns 1,731,554 shares of the financial services provider’s stock worth $227,336,000 after purchasing an additional 1,485,339 shares during the period.
+Institutional investors and hedge funds own 88.73% of the company’s stock.

 About Capital One Financial